-- Coal tar colors - a known carcinogen, may be included in the coloring in some baby soaps, shampoos, and bath products.
+Coal Tar Colors – Known carcinogens that may be included in the coloring in some baby soaps, shampoos, and bath products.

-- Fragrance - Many fake scents are made from petrochemicals and give off VOCs (can cause cancer, liver damage.)
-1 Many also contain phthalates (see below).
+Fragrance – Many fake scents are made from petrochemicals and give off VOCs (that can cause cancer and liver damage.)1 Many also contain phthalates (see below).

-- Quarternium 15 - is a preservative that is a form of formaldehyde.
+Quarternium 15 – A preservative that is a form of formaldehyde.
 It may cause irritation and weaken the immune system.

-- Triclosan - is found in most anti-bacterial hand cleaners and soaps.
+Triclosan – Found in most anti-bacterial hand cleaners and soaps.
 It is a suspected endocrine disruptor and can lead to resistant bacteria.
-When triclosan is mixed with water and exposed to sunlight, it can form dioxin.
-4 There is a fear that triclosan is contaminated with dioxins.
+When triclosan is mixed with water and exposed to sunlight, it can form dioxin.4 There is a fear that triclosan is contaminated with dioxins.
 According to the EPA, dioxin is a likely carcinogen.5 The American Medical Association says, “Despite their recent proliferation in consumer products, the use of antimicrobial agents such as triclosan in consumer products has not been studied extensively.
-No data exist to support their efficacy when used in such products or any need for them… it may be prudent to avoid the use of antimicrobial agents in consumer products…” 4 For example, a study of over 200 healthy households found that those households that used antibacterial products did not have any reduced risk for symptoms of viral infectious diseases.
-4 The Centers for Disease Control and Prevention says that antibacterial soaps are not necessary in everyday use, and washing hands with ordinary soap and warm water is an effective way to ward off infections.
+No data exist to support their efficacy when used in such products or any need for them … it may be prudent to avoid the use of antimicrobial agents in consumer products…”4 For example, a study of over 200 healthy households found that those households that used antibacterial products did not have any reduced risk for symptoms of viral infectious diseases.4 The Centers for Disease Control and Prevention says that antibacterial soaps are not necessary in everyday use, and washing hands with ordinary soap and warm water is an effective way to ward off infections.
 Because products claim to keep working for hours after use, we know that triclosan stays on the skin.
 We also know that it is absorbed in the blood because of triclosan found in 3 out of 5 human breast milk samples during a 2002 study in Chemosphere in Sweden.

 - Healthy Child, Healthy World. pg.
 102-111.